Rise of Turkish Islamic banks chimes with Erdogan's ideals

 Islamic lenders accounted for just over 5 percent of Turkish banks' total assets as of January, more than twice the level of a decade ago, according to data from the banking regulator.

-The four existing Islamic lenders - Albaraka Turk (ALBRK.IS), Bank Asya ASYAB.IS, Turkiye Finans and Kuveyt Turk (KFIN.KW) - have nearly 1,000 branches and employ more than 16,000 people, both more than treble their levels of 10 years ago.
+The four existing Islamic lenders - Albaraka Turk , Bank Asya, Turkiye Finans and Kuveyt Turk - have nearly 1,000 branches and employ more than 16,000 people, both more than treble their levels of 10 years ago.

 As the sector grows, observant Turks with conventional bank accounts look likely to make the switch and swell those numbers.